Maglev: Tracks

-The term maglev refers not only to the vehicles, but to the railway system as well, specifically designed for magnetic levitation and propulsion.
-All operational implementations of maglev technology make minimal use of wheeled train technology and are not compatible with conventional rail tracks.
+The term maglev refers not only to the vehicles but also to the railway system, specifically designed for magnetic levitation and propulsion.
+All operational implementations of maglev technology rely minimally on wheeled train technology and are not compatible with conventional rail tracks.
 Because they cannot share existing infrastructure, maglev systems must be designed as standalone systems.
-The SPM maglev system is inter-operable with steel rail tracks and would permit maglev vehicles and conventional trains to operate on the same tracks.
+The SPM maglev system is interoperable with steel rail tracks, allowing maglev vehicles and conventional trains to operate on the same tracks.

 MAN in Germany also designed a maglev system that worked with conventional rails, but it was never fully developed.

 Evaluation

 Each implementation of the magnetic levitation principle for train-type travel involves advantages and disadvantages.